 Electric Scooter and E-Bike Accident Lawyer in Los Angeles

 Rental e-scooters and private e-bikes are everywhere in Los Angeles.
-When you are hurt in a scooter or e-bike accident—whether you were riding or were hit by one—liability and insurance can be confusing.
+When you are hurt in a scooter or e-bike accidentwhether you were riding or were hit by oneliability and insurance can be confusing.
 This page explains who may be liable, what to do if the driver fled or there’s no license plate, and whether you can recover for a destroyed scooter or e-bike.
+For property-damage-only recovery, see recovering for a damaged or destroyed scooter or e-bike.
+Broader claim basics are in our California Personal Injury Claim Guide.

 Who Is Liable in a Scooter or E-Bike Accident?